All posts by risto

 Workflow guide

 First function will be to print out all the positions of the array.
-To do this, you need to loop through the array and every time you find the number you are searching for (i.e. min value), you need to print out the position you are currently at in the loop!
+To do this, you need to loop through the array and every time you find the number you are searching for (e.g. min value), you need to print out the position you are currently at in the loop!
 So in total, the function will consist of a loop, a conditional statement and a print statement – that’s it!

 You need to reuse this function for both min and max!
 Note that the text describing the results should be printed in main (i.e. “Min value position(s): “)